ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ll the
+dirt from the sugar rises to the top and is
+skimmed off.
+Then throw it into a tub
+to cool, and when cold, pour it over your
+beef or pork, to remain the usual time,
+iay four or five weeks.
+The meat must
+be well covered with pickle, and should
+not be put down for at least two days
+ifter killing, during which time it
+should be slightly sprinkled with pow­
+lered saltpetre, which removes all the
 surface blood, leaving the meat fresh
 md cleau.
 Some omit boiling the pickle,
 ind find it to answer well; though the